ShRoO0oM/handsomeIOS/README.md

 				<DT><A HREF="https://www.skilled.io/">Skilled.io - the Show and tell community for developers.</A>
 				<DT><A HREF="https://www.hackingwithswift.com/articles">Swift Developer News – Hacking with Swift</A>
 				<DT><A HREF="https://nshipster.com/">NSHipster</A>
+				<DT><A HREF="https://learnappmaking.com/category/app-development/">App Development and Swift Programming - LearnAppMaking</A>
 			</DL><p>
 			<DT><H3 FOLDED>Code Examples</H3>
 			<DL><p>